Motion-Boundary-Driven Unsupervised Surgical Instrument Segmentation in Low-Quality Optical Flow: Introduction

 \section{Introduction}

-Instrument segmentation is the key in robotic-assisted surgeries, offering improved guidance and aiding decision-making.
-This task is also crucial for some other AI-driven surgical tasks, such as workflow recognition \cite{liu2023skit,liu2023lovit,shi2021semi}, action identification \cite{psychogyios2023sar}, and tracking \cite{bouget2017vision}.
+Instrument segmentation is a key component of robotic-assisted surgeries, providing improved guidance and supporting decision-making.
+It is also essential for some other AI-driven surgical tasks, such as workflow recognition \cite{liu2023skit,liu2023lovit,shi2021semi}, action identification \cite{psychogyios2023sar}, and tracking \cite{bouget2017vision}.

-While deep learning has progressed fully- \cite{9975835,ni2022surginet,ni2019rasnet,shvets2018automatic,jin2019incorporating} and semi-supervised \cite{wei2023segmatch,wu2024surgivisor} models, they rely heavily on manual annotations, which increases the workload and limits their application.
-Our focus is on unsupervised segmentation to support surgery understanding with no extra manual action.